KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

-# Afrobeats Song Registry Design Patterns
+# Afrobeats Song Registry Security Tools

-The following document outlines the project design patterns implemented in the SongRegistry smart contract.
+The following document outlines the project security tools implemented in the SongRegistry smart contract to ensure that the contract is not susceptible to common attacks .

-## 1. Restricting Access
+## 1. MythX (Remix extension)

-In the `SongRegistry` contract, there are certain functions which are restricted only to the admin/owner.
-This design pattern helps us to achieve this using the ethpm package, *OpenZeppelin*.
-The `Ownable` module in this package is used through inheritance.
-It will make available the modifier `onlyOwner`, which can be applied to your functions to restrict their use to the owner.
-The `kill` function is restricted yo the owner in the smart contract `SongRegistry`.

 ```
 import "@openzeppelin/contracts/ownership/Ownable.sol";